A First-Order Approach To Accelerated Value Iteration: Analysis of Accelerated and Momentum Value Iteration.

 \subsection{A family of hard MDP instances.}

-In light of the limitations of Algorithm \ref{alg:AVI} and \ref{alg:MVI}, we present a lower-bound on the class of `first-order' iterative algorithms for MDP.
+In light of the limitations of Algorithm \ref{alg:AVI} and \ref{alg:MVI}, we present a lower bound on the class of `first-order' iterative algorithms for MDP.
 We first recall the analogous results for convex optimization.
-In optimization, a \textit{first-order algorithm} minimizing a differentiable, $\mu$-strongly convex, $L$-Lipschitz function $f: \R^{n} \rightarrow \R$ satisfies the following condition on the sequence of iterates $(\bm{x}_{s})_{s \geq 0}$: $ \bm{x}_{s+1} \in\bm{x}_{0} + span \{ \nabla f (\bm{x}_{0}),...,\nabla f (\bm{x}_{s}) \}, \forall \; s \geq 0.$ \cite{nesterov-book} provides lower-bounds on the convergence rate of any first-order algorithm on the class of smooth, convex functions and on the class of smooth, strongly-convex functions.
-In particular, we recall the results for lower-bounds of first-order algorithms in smooth convex optimization. \begin{theorem}[Th.
-2.1.7, \cite{nesterov-book}] For any $\bm{x}_{0} \in \R^{n}$ and any step \\ $s \in \{0,..., (1/2)\cdot (n-1)\}$, there exists a convex, $L$-Lipschitz continuous function $f$ such that for any sequence of iterates $(\bm{x}_{s})_{s \geq 0}$ satisfying
+In optimization, a \textit{first-order algorithm} minimizing a differentiable, $\mu$-strongly convex, $L$-Lipschitz function $f: \R^{n} \rightarrow \R$ satisfies the following condition on the sequence of iterates $(\bm{x}_{s})_{s \geq 0}$: \cite{nesterov-book} provides lower bounds on the convergence rate of any first-order algorithm on the class of smooth, convex functions and on the class of smooth, strongly-convex functions.
+In particular, Nesterov's A-GD achieves the optimal rate of convergence over the class of smooth, convex functions, as well as over the class of smooth, strongly-convex functions.
+The proof relies on designing a hard instance.